docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

 When true, this property is active.
-For a layer, this corresponds to the setting of the eyeball icon and if the current time is between the layer’s in and out points.
-For an effect and all properties, it is the same as the e n abl e d attribute, except that it’s read-only.
+For a layer, this corresponds to the setting of the eyeball icon and if the current time is between the layer's in and out points.
+For an effect and all properties, it is the same as the e n abl e d attribute, except that it's read-only.

 **Type**